Chief of Staff for the President

 - The Compliance Officer will make a preliminary inquiry to determine if a violation did occur.
 The determination will be made with the assistance of the conference and NCAA staff when necessary.

 - If during the preliminary inquiry it is determined a violation did not occur, the Director of Athletics will be informed.

 - If after the preliminary inquiry it is determined further investigation is needed, the Director of Athletics and Coach (if appropriate) will be informed of the potential violation and of the individuals involved.

 - The Director of Athletics will inform the FAR and the President that an investigation into a possible violation is taking place.

 - The Compliance Officer will initiate an investigation to determine all the facts surrounding the alleged violation.

-- When the investigation is complete and a determination has been made as to the extent of the violation, the Director of Athletics will inform the FAR and the President that a violation has occurred.
+- When the investigation is complete and a determination has been made as to the extent of the violation, the Director of Athletics will update the FAR and the President with the finalized conclusion of the investigation.

 - The Compliance Officer will submit a violation report through the NCAA online portal (Requests/Self-Reports Online).
 Any penalties and/or reinstatement procedures will be determined by case precedent and NCAA mandates.